 This is a strange plant with leaves shaped like a horse’s foot.
 It produces flowers before its leaves come out.
 You’re more likely to find it in the wetter edges along the canal towpath.

-Keep an eye out for this attractive plant around lock brickwork.
+Take a look at this attractive plant, often found around lock brickwork.
 It looks like a miniature white carpet of flowers.
 It’s common but easily over-looked.

-For most of the year this loner of the canals has a solitary existence but come spring they join their fellow herons to form breeding colonies in the crowns of tall trees close to water.
-Like many water birds they are early nesters so great opportunity to see them nest building and pair bonding before the leaves emerge and conceal the young as they fledge.
+For most of the year these loners of the canals have a solitary existence, but come spring they join together to form breeding colonies in the crowns of tall trees close to water.
+Like many water birds they are early nesters, so early spring is a great opportunity to see them nest building and pair bonding before the leaves emerge on the trees and conceal the young as they fledge.

-A blackthorn winter is when we get cold weather in spring when the blackthorn is in bloom.
-When blackthorn is in full bloom, its pale blossoms are often matched by frost-whitened grass or snow-covered fields.
+A 'blackthorn winter' describes when we get cold weather in spring, when the blackthorn is in bloom.
+Its pale blossoms are often matched by frost-whitened grass or snow-covered fields.

-This plant has pink bottle-brush flowers later to be replaced by huge umbrella leaves.
+This plant has pink bottle-brush flowers that are later replaced by huge umbrella leaves.
 Each year we get plenty of enquiries about what these strange looking plants are.

-Any warm sunny days through the spring may bring a variety of insects out from their winter hibernation, bumble bees and some or our larger butterflies such as red admirals and the yellow brimstone can often be seen.
+Any warm sunny days through the spring may bring a variety of insects out from their winter hibernation.
+Look out for bumble bees and some of our larger butterflies, as red admirals and yellow brimstones can often be seen.